MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailDetailSpamReport.md

 - SpamEnvelopeBlock
 - SpamIPBlock

 To view the potential list of valid values for this parameter, run the command: `Get-MailFilterListReport -SelectionTarget EventTypes`.
 The event type you specify must correspond to the report.
-For example, you can only specify malware filter events for malware reports.
+For example, you can only specify spam event types for spam reports.

 You can specify multiple values separated by commas.